 Hokuto no Ken is also a pleasant reminder to us older games of a time (read: the 80s) when animation and movies in general weren’t afraid of alienating potential sales due to extreme violence because they knew that a well made R-rated film would always trump the watered-down PG-13 tripe in the long run (see: Robocop, The Thing, Aliens, Terminator, Golgo 13, etc).
 While not a perfect game, nor even the best beat ’em up I’ve played this year, its personality of the source material is absolutely magnetic and the title does quite a good job transferring that into the context of the game.

 The visual department is a bit of a mixed bag when it comes to the quality of graphics.
 The characters are faithfully rendered from their Manga origins, although sometimes the textures seems a bit fuzzy when the camera focuses on it at certain angles.
 After dealing with the typically sterile character models from Dynasty/Samurai Warriors I was pleased to notice that you take battle damage (in the form of torn away shirts, helmets getting knocked off, and broken mask guards); although I would have enjoyed having a bit of blood spatter or aural smoldering from extensively wounded characters.
-If like you’re like me and recently played Fallout: New Vegas – you’ll feel right at home with the post-apocalyptic environments riddled with rusted metal wrecks, skeletal building remnants, and unending scatterings of rubble that dot the unwelcoming desert landscape.
+You’ll feel right at home with the post-apocalyptic environments riddled with rusted metal wrecks, skeletal building remnants, and unending scatterings of rubble that dot the unwelcoming desert landscape.

 While set design may have its problems – the violence and gore that you would expect from the source material is free of such hiccups.
 The various styles of assassin-arts leave a signature spasm of agony onto its victim – to the point of where someone used to just knocking aside defeated enemies like rag-dolls (Dynasty/Samurai Warriors) or having them blow up in a bloodless mechanical fashion (the Gundam games) may feel cruel and unnerved walking through a dozen crying and flailing bodies in the moments up to their climatic deaths.
 The Nanto users shred their prey – causing stylish claw streaks across the suspended bodies before they erupt into read mist or fall apart like someone thrown through a laser array.
 If you’ve ever seen that strange graphical glitch in any recent games that causes character models to shudder and stretch out in rubberized contortions in a manner not unlike Salvador Dali’s melting clock imagery, you can visualize Kenshiro’s technique that causes the body’s blood to rush to the surface and has these now-crimson, shaking people grotesquely flap about before tumor-like growths from their frenzied physiques swell and burst the entire person into a red cloud speckled with meat chunks.